Hopewell Fund: History

 A 2022 analysis by The New York Times found that the Hopewell Fund "gave $8.1 million to a dark-money group called Acronym, which spent millions of dollars on Facebook advertising and backed a company called Courier Newsroom that published articles favoring Democrats and received millions of dollars from dark money groups."
 The Hopewell Fund sponsored Democracy Docket, a liberal-leaning voting rights and media platform founded by lawyer Marc Elias.
+In 2023, Hopewell launched the Heat Initiative, an advocacy group that campaigns against Apple's end-to-end encryption, arguing it aids child exploitation.
+That same year, Forbes Tate Partners registered to lobby for the Hopewell Fund on the availability of Food and Drug Administration-approved drugs related to abortion care.